The Whole Truth (The Twilight Zone)

 "The Whole Truth" is episode 50 of the American television anthology series The Twilight Zone.
-It originally aired on January 20, 1961 on CBS, on the same day in which John Fitzgerald Kennedy took office as President of the United States of America.
+It originally aired on January 20, 1961, on CBS, on the same day in which John F. Kennedy took office as the 35th president of the United States.
 It was one of the six episodes of the second season that was shot on videotape in a short-lived experiment aimed to cut costs.

 Opening narration

 This, as the banner already has proclaimed, is Mr. Harvey Hunnicut, an expert on commerce and con jobs, a brash, bright, and larceny-loaded wheeler and dealer who, when the good Lord passed out a conscience, must have gone for a beer and missed out.
-And these are a couple of other characters in our story: a little old man and a Model A car - but not just any old man and not just any Model A. There's something very special about the both of them.
+And these are a couple of other characters in our story: a little old man and a Model A car – but not just any old man and not just any Model A. There's something very special about the both of them.
 As a matter of fact, in just a few moments, they'll give Harvey Hunnicut something that he's never experienced before.
 Through the good offices of a little magic, they will unload on Mr. Hunnicut the absolute necessity to tell the truth.
-Exactly where they come from is conjecture, but as to where they're heading for, this we know, because all of them - and you - are on the threshold of The Twilight Zone.
+Exactly where they come from is conjecturable, but as to where they're heading for, this we know, because all of them – and you – are on the threshold of The Twilight Zone.